When is my MOT due?

 Can I run an MOT check using just my number plate?

 Yes!
-The DVLA have launched a new service that enables you to check when your MOT runs out, using only your registration number.
+Try using our new service that enables you to check when your MOT runs out, using only your registration number.
 The previous service required you to find your V5 document or your current MOT certificate however those documents are easily misplaced.
 Click here to start your MOT check

 I’ve lost my MOT certificate – When is my MOT due?